Lesmol/ProductsMVC/README.md

 ### Simple Products MVC Page

-This is a simple products webpage to assess ASP.NET Core, Azure and design skills.
-The goal is to design a beautiful UI and build the it using MVC.
-The webpage should be dynamic where the product data is stored on a database hosted on Azure.
+This is a simple product webpage to assess my ASP.NET Core, Azure and design skills.
+The goal is to design and build a beautiful UI using the MVC template.
+The webpage is dynamic, the product data is stored on a database hosted on Azure.

+### Future improvements
+- Adding tests
+- Making it live

 [![My Skills](https://skillicons.dev/icons?i=azure,cs,dotnet,git,mysql,html,css&perline=4)](https://skillicons.dev)